HPSP Scholarship: Health Professions Scholarship Program

 NOTE: The Marine Corps doesn’t have a program since they receive all of their medical services through the Navy.

-The HPSP was created because of the Uniformed Services Health Professions Revitalization Act of 1972.
+The HPSP was created via the Uniformed Services Health Professions Revitalization Act of 1972.

 What are the benefits of using the HPSP?